ydataai/ydata-fabric-sdk/docs/integrations/databricks/integration_connectors_catalog.md

 setup, and usage of the Databricks' available connector in Fabric.

 !!! note "Prerequisites"
-    Before using the YData SDK in Databricks notebooks, ensure the following prerequisites are met:
+    Before using the Fabric SDK in Databricks notebooks, ensure the following prerequisites are met:

     - Access to a Databricks workspace
     - A valid YData Fabric account and API key